 If the directors do not call a meeting within 21 days of receiving the requisition, any shareholder who signed the requisition may call the meeting.
 The corporation is required to reimburse the shareholders for expenses they reasonably incurred in requisitioning, calling and holding the meeting unless shareholders resolve otherwise at the requisitioned meeting.
-However, what exactly happens when the shareholder calls the meeting is not entirely clear: the statute provides little guidance, and there is scant precedent to look to because in virtually all cases the corporation calls the requisitioned meeting.
-Alternatively, a shareholder can apply to the court for an order compelling the corporation to hold a meeting.
+However, what happens when the shareholder calls the meeting is not entirely clear: the statute provides little guidance, and there is scant precedent to look to because in virtually all cases the corporation calls the requisitioned meeting.

 Although this statutory right is clearly enshrined, again, the Bioniche case casts some uncertainty over whether this right would be supported by the courts if challenged.
 Following their first failed attempt to requisition a meeting, the dissident Bioniche shareholders submitted a second, fully compliant requisition.
-Before the requisition was submitted, the board of Bioniche announced that it had set a date for the company's AGM and established a record date for the meeting.
-The announcement was made six months prior to the meeting date, much earlier than the date the AGM would normally be announced.
+Before the requisition was submitted, the board of Bioniche announced that it had set a date for the company's annual shareholders' meeting and established a record date for the meeting.
+The announcement was made six months prior to the meeting date, much earlier than the date the meeting would normally be announced.
 The board then relied on a provision in the corporate statute that relieves a board from having to call a shareholders' meeting in response to a requisition if a record date for a meeting has already been set.
 Although the Court concluded that the right of a shareholder to call a meeting applies when a board declines to do so, even if a board has already fixed a record date, the Court added that "a court would be unlikely to uphold a meeting called by a shareholder" in circumstances in which one of the statutory exceptions to the board's obligation to call a meeting applies.
-Therefore, only future consideration of this issue will provide clarity.
-Until then, significant uncertainty remains.
+The Bioniche case is another example of the courts' propensity to limit shareholders' access to statutory rights.